RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 $ LAB_DIR=/home/student/ansible-roadshow
 ```

 In the **student** users home directory create an empty dir named **work**, where you will do your assignments.
-This dir will be refered to as $WORK_DIR, suggestion is that you export $WORK_DIR as a variable in your shell.
+This dir will be referred to as $WORK_DIR, suggestion is that you export $WORK_DIR as a variable in your shell.
 So, for example:
 ```
 $ mkdir /home/student/work
 $ WORK_DIR=/home/student/work